YanaSn0/Tampermonkey/𝕏-Twitter/README.md

 #  𝕏_Next_Post
 - 𝕏_Next_Post 1000: The scroll delay after click 2nd reply button.
 - Highlight 5: The number of posts to keep higlighted green.
-5 is max for pictures.
 - Home then reload the page to cancel other scripts and add this one.

 #  𝕏_Non-mutual